KU Dining FAQ's

 Occasionally, students will move into the residence halls earlier than when they have had the opportunity to get their KU Card.
 The KU Dining Plan contract begins "move-in day", residential dining centers provide a temporary solution to allow students to eat in the Dining Centers locations.

 Cashiers at any of the Dining Center locations ("Mrs. E's", South Dining Commons and North College Café) will issue a temporary card with a limited daily amount after verifying the student has KU Dining Plan.
 The student will sign a Temporary Card Form to document which card the student has been assigned.
 The amount used on the temporary card will be deducted from the student’s KU Dining Plan plan on their KU Card.

 We encourage students to resolve their card issues as quickly as possible.

 Temporary Card Information:

 - This card has been issued for the student's convenience and is the student's responsibility.
 Since there is no photo, please keep it in a secure location.
 If the card is lost or stolen, you must report it to the Dining Access Coordinator at 785-864-7274.

 - The student will need to return the temporary card to a dining center cashier when the KU Card is activated or obtained.

-- This card carries the same rules and policies as the KU Card regarding meal plan use.
-Meals are non-transferable; you may not host guests with this card.
+- This card carries the same rules and policies as the KU Card regarding KU Dining Plan use.You may not host guests with this card.